danven72/SpringBootMicroServicesInKubernetes/README.md

 # SpringBootMicroServicesInKubernetes
 This is an example project with Java Spring Boot micro-services architecture deployed on Kubernetes.
-The purple of this project is to explore a micro services architecture realized with:
+The purpose of this project is to explore a micro services architecture realized with:

 - Spring Boot 3 and Java 17
 - Spring Boot Cloud features for Service Discovery, Spring Boot Gateway, Feign Client